runpod/runpod-python/docs/serverless/worker_realtime.md

 Workers can be used to run jobs in realtime, this is particularly useful for running jobs that have minimal inference time.
 When running a worker in realtime the results of the job is returned directly when a request is made.

+**Note:** At the time of writing users must contact runpod.io to enable realtime workers for their account.

 ## Initializing the Worker

 A worker will be launched as a realtime worker if the `RUNPOD_REALTIME_PORT` environment variable is set.
 This port is the port that uvicorn will listen on for requests.